 Natural fats are an important part of our diet and key for hormone production.
 Don’t be scared to eat them – just ensure they're high quality.
 Remember that weight gain is not a calorie issue but rather an endocrine issue.

 Next, always be conscious of where you source your food.
 Consuming meat and seafood products that have been farmed commercially isn’t healthy.
 These animals are subjected to a range of growth-promoting compounds and their fats are not healthy fats.
-They create inflammation, hormonal imbalance and can lead to heart disease and cancer.
+They create inflammation and hormonal imbalances and can lead to heart disease and cancer.
 Good fats, on the other hand, protect against each of these conditions.

 Best sources of fats